qsnake/gpaw/doc/setups/setups.rst

 A setup is to the PAW method what a pseudo-potential is to the pseudo-potential method.
 All available setups are contained in this
 tar-file: gpaw-setups-0.6.6300.tar.gz_.
-The tar-file contains PAW setups for LDA, PBE, revPBE and RPBE functionals and also dzp basis sets for all atoms.
-Install them as described in the :ref:`installationguide`.
+Install them as described in the :ref:`installationguide_setup_files`.
 The setups are stored as compressed :ref:`pawxml` files.

 Periodic table